End-to-end audio-visual learning for cochlear implant sound coding simulations in noisy environments: Results and Discussion

 \subsection{AVSE-ECS with different $\beta$ values}

 Table \ref{tab2} presents the objective evaluation results of AVSE-ECS with different joint training setups.
-Under noisy conditions, AVSE-ECS achieves an STOI score of 0.6295 ($\beta$ = 0.25), 0.6305 ($\beta$ = 0.5), and 0.6196 ($\beta$ = 1).

-Table \ref{tab2} shows similar trends in STOI and ESTOI scores with the three $\beta$ values.
-These results suggest that emphasizing $\beta$, the weight on the electrodogram loss, by setting it to 1 does not necessarily improve speech intelligibility.
+In noisy conditions, AVSE-ECS attains STOI scores of 0.6295 ($\beta$ = 0.25), 0.6305 ($\beta$ = 0.5), and 0.6196 ($\beta$ = 1), averaged over speakers, noise types and SNR levels.
+Similar trends in STOI and ESTOI scores appear across the three $\beta$ values.
+These results suggest that emphasizing $\beta$, the weight on the electrodogram loss $L_{\rm Elec}$, to 1 does not necessarily improve speech intelligibility.
 On the other hand, a smaller $\beta$ value of 0.25 limits the refinement of the electrodogram.
-Among the tested values, $\beta$ = 0.5 results in the highest STOI and ESTOI scores among the three weights.
-Although $\beta = 1$ achieves a slightly higher NCM score (0.5217) compared to $\beta = 0.5$ (0.5211), the difference is marginal and not considered significant.
+Among the tested values, $\beta$ = 0.5 results in the highest STOI and ESTOI scores.
+Although $\beta = 1$ achieves a slightly higher NCM score (0.5217) compared to $\beta = 0.5$ (0.5211), the difference is considerably small.
 Therefore, the $\beta$ value of 0.5 is selected for the subsequent experiment.